vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

-Jayantidvādasi-When on su.
+Jayantidvādaśi-When on su.
 12 there is Rohipi nakṣatra,

 GK 143.
-Jayantivrata-(1) Vide Kr̥ṣṇajanmāstami vrata; (2) on M.
+Jayantivrata-(1) Vide Kr̥ṣṇajanmāṣṭami vrata; (2) on M.

 su.
 7; one year; Sun; months arranged in four groups, in each of which different flowers, unguents, dhūpa and naivedya are employed.
 HV I. 664-667 (from Bhav.),